 Next Stops: Koh Pha Ngan and Koh Tao

 If you’re looking to dance the night away at a Full Moon Party, Koh Samui is not the place to be.
-But don’t worry: You can take a quick ferry ride from Bophut to Haad Rin, a beach oh Koh Pha Ngan, where the parties take place.
+But don’t worry: You can take a quick ferry ride from Bophut to Haad Rin, a beach on Koh Pha Ngan, where the parties take place.
 Aren’t a party person?
 Not to worry!
-According to many people, the beaches on Koh Pha Ngan (namely Haad Yuan) are better than any you find on Samui, no drugs or alcohol required!
+According to many people, the beaches on Koh Pha Ngan (namely Haad Salad) are better than any you find on Samui, no drugs or alcohol required!

 Likewise, it’s an easy (though slightly longer ferry) from Koh Samui to Koh Tao, where more amazing beaches (and, generally speaking, a more rustic travel experience) await you.
 Try not to read too much into the admittedly strange happenings that have occurred on Koh Tao in recent years, and focus on beaches, particularly the incredible one on Koh Nang Yuan, which is arguably the most internet-famous beach in Thailand at the moment.

 Other FAQ About Travel to Koh Samui

 How many days do you need in Koh Samui?

 If you simply stay on Koh Samui itself, 2-3 days is all you need.
 This allows you to explore the major beach areas of Chaweng on the east coast, Bo Phut on the northern coast and Nakhon on the west coast.
 It also permits you to visit the island’s lush interior, and to partake in dining and nightlife as you see fit.

 What is the best month to visit Koh Samui?